Virtual Carbon Management Applicant Education Workshop

 DOE will address various components of large-scale projects such as capture of CO2 from point sources and the atmosphere; commercial storage and transport of carbon dioxide; developing teams for integrated projects; DOE procurement requirements and processes; NEPA requirements and processes; lessons learned from past demonstration projects; alternate opportunities for carbon management; environmental justice and community engagement requirements; energy jobs; regulatory requirements; and land and pore space access opportunities.

 This virtual event will then be followed by a three week series of in-person, day-long workshops bringing together stakeholders of large-scale Carbon Management-related infrastructure projects.
-In-person events will be held in Columbus, OH on April 13th (register here); New Orleans, LA on April 19th; and Salt Lake City, UT on April 26th.
+In-person events were held in Columbus, OH on April 13th; New Orleans, LA on April 19th; and Salt Lake City, UT on April 26th.